 C22.
 I have completed CFP course years ago and I would like to update myself - does KMDC offer any refresher course?

 Yes, we do.
-If you are a CFP holder and KMDC alumnus, and wish to do a refresher course (any CFP modules), you can enrol with us - each module will cost only a fraction of the full tuition fee, i.e. at RM300 per module for 6-day workshop.
-For non KMDC alumni, the fee for refresher course is RM600 per module.
+If you are a CFP holder and KMDC alumnus, and wish to do a refresher course (any CFP modules), you can enrol with us - each module will cost only a fraction of the full tuition fee, i.e. at RM424 per module for 8-day workshop.

 C23.
 I was with other CFP education provider and completed a few CFP modules, and now I have decided to join KMDC, can I?